 20 steps to increase the odds

-TO LIVE well and long, the very first step you need to undertake is to check that you are not overweight or obese.
+TO LIVE well and to live long, the very first step you need to undertake is to check that you are not overweight or obese.
 You are considered overweight if your Body Mass Index (BMI) is between 25 and 30.
 If your BMI is over 30, you are obese.

 Being very fat, or obese, has been linked to many serious health problems including heart disease, high blood pressure, stroke, diabetes and arthritis.
 These conditions can have life-threatening consequences.